-In this article, we will look at the pitching mechanics of softball pitchers that correlate or link to increases in fastpitch velocity.
+In this article, we will look at the pitching mechanics of softball pitchers that correlate or link to increases in fast pitch velocity.
 We will use documented case studies to prove these findings along with the experience I have had with training pitchers in the 3X Fastpitch Softball Velocity Program.
-This article will only address the pitching mechanics and will not go into detail of what training is necessary to make these improvements in your delivery.
+This article will only address the pitching mechanics and will not go into detail about what training is necessary to make these improvements in your delivery.
 I recommend you use the 3X Fastpitch Softball Velocity Program for this. purpose.

 8 Softball Fastpitch Mechanics to Increase Velocity

 These pitching mechanics components come from the three case studies cited at the bottom of the article.
 These three studies tested over 80 softball pitchers to discover these differences.
 Here is the complete list and a detailed understanding of how they fit into the entire fastpitch delivery.